NixOS/rfcs/rfcs/0078-configuration-file-generators.md

 We aim to reduce duplication of effort and code while also having a high level of inspection and tweaking possibilities without needing to patch module source.
-At the same time we aim to minimise the amount of code in the NixOS subtree that cannot be tested on NixOS.
+An additional goal is to move the more package-like configuration file generation code closer to the Nixpkgs model with scope/visibility rules.
+At the same time we aim to avoid or minimise code in the NixOS subtree that cannot be tested on NixOS.

 # Detailed design
 [design]: #detailed-design